 About Lascaris War Rooms

-The Lascaris War Rooms in Malta were important military headquarters during World War II and the setting from which the invasion of Sicily as well as many other operations and Malta’s air defences were coordinated.
-Located underground and comprised of a complicated web of tunnels, the existence of the Lascaris War Rooms was secret.
+The Lascaris War Rooms in Malta were an important military headquarters during World War Two and the setting from which the invasion of Sicily and Malta’s air defences were coordinated.
+Comprised of a complicated web of subterranean tunnels, the existence of the Lascaris War Rooms remained secret throughout the conflict.

 A Royal Navy base for years after the war, in the 1960s the Lascaris War Rooms became a strategic communication centre for NATO.
 Since 2009 it has been under the management of the Malta Heritage Trust and is now a popular tourist site.